NoelAraujo/CoupledDipoles.jl/docs/src/dipole_example/single_atom_volume.md

 The special case of a single atom is the radiation pattern of a dipole, defined in electromagnetism books.

-To create a single atom system, set $N=1$ and any other function should function accordingly.
-Note that all functions will return a `Matrix` of 1 element.
+To create a single atom system, set $N=1$.
+Note that all functions will output a `Matrix` of 1 element.
 This was an intentional decision to make internal functions interoperate effectively - if all inputs were a matrix, there was no ambiguity about the number of particles.

 We need to use the `Vectorial` model to best visualize the radiation pattern.
 The code below is a minimal working example for checking the radiation pattern through a volume slice.
 The laser will be pointing in the negative x-direction, to make the visualization clearer.